canonical/open-documentation-academy/ubuntu-desktop/explanation/audio-on-ubuntu.md

 ![How audio works on ubuntu](../assets/explanation/audio-on-ubuntu/alsa-flow.jpg)

-Some applications can also talk to ALSA directly; for example, `aplay` and `arecord` (command-line tools) use ALSA directly.
-Some music production apps (like Ardour or Reaper) can talk directly to ALSA *or* JACK to reduce latency.
+Some applications can also talk to ALSA directly; for example, `aplay` and `arecord` (command-line tools).
+Some, like Ardour and Reaper, can be configured to use ALSA or JACK directly to reduce latency.
+This is critical in music production, where the creator needs quick feedback as they produce and refine sounds.

 ## Additional Resources